oruga-ui/oruga/packages/docs/components/Skeleton.md

 ## Skeleton component

-> A placeholder for content to load
+> A placeholder for content to load.

 ```html
 <o-skeleton></o-skeleton>